Nawaz can’t become Mandela: Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The PTI chief said Nawaz Sharif had been convicted for plundering the national wealth.
+The PTI chief said Nawaz Sharif had been convicted for plundering national wealth.

+He said that the people were now mature and they would now hold the corrupt accountable through the power of their vote.

-The PTI chief added that in the past, the Sharif brothers appointed their near and dear ones to head the government departments and these people were equally responsible for plundering the national wealth.
+The PTI chief added that in the past the Sharif brothers appointed their near and dear ones to head government departments and these people were equally responsible for plundering the national wealth.

-Imran Khan said, “Captain Safdar is courting arrest as if he has conquered Kashmir."
-Imran said that Safdar had been convicted on corruption charges.
+Imran Khan said, “Captain (R) Safdar is courting arrest as if he has conquered Kashmir.

 He said that his party would restore the dignity and pride of bureaucracy if it was voted to power.